brandonjschwartz/engineering-website/README.md

 # [YP Engineering Website](http://engineering.np.wc1.yellowpages.com:9778/)

 This is our Engineering website.
-Everyone at YP can modify it. create or modify a post, push it and it's live.
+Everyone at YP is welcome to contribute.
+create or modify a post, push it and it's live.
 yes, it's that simple.

 ## How to add/edit a blog post?